 Once you know what show you want to put on, you should then start thinking about where you want to perform it.
 Different productions work better in different spaces, so you should definitely not think that bigger venues are necessarily better in all circumstances.
 Many productions in the Burton Taylor Studio or the Michael Pilch Theatre are successful primarily because they make excellent use of the intimacy of the venues, whereas it would be difficult to fill the stage of the Playhouse or even the Keble O’Reilly.
 Similarly, it is difficult to do justice to a large scale musical without the stage space, budget, and auditorium feel of the Playhouse or even the O’Reilly.

-> If you need more information on how to pick a venue, have a look at our venue advice here.
+If you need more information on how to pick a venue and EXAMPLE BIDS, have a look at our venue advice here.

-> Step 3: Build your team
+Step 3: Build your team

 The team you should build will depend on the requirements of the show itself, and the venue you are planning to bid for.
 At a minimum, however, you will almost certainly need a director, a producer, a marketing manager, and a number of designers, depending on the technical requirements of the production.
 Large-scale productions might require contributions from a team of 50 or more, whereas smaller shows may only need 5 or 6 in the production team, so it is important to only build your team after you have decided what type of venue you will be applying for.